movy/robust-jesse-ai/README.md

 ## Getting rid of Binance's `ERROR: 503 Service Unavailable` errors

-... and avoiding abuse on Binance APIs
+... and avoiding abuse on Binance APIs no matter how many routes you're running

 See /nginx_api_proxy for configs and explanations.